gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

     --rpc-url https://sepolia.infura.io/v3/<Your Infura API key> \
     <Test ERC20 contract address from step 2>                    \
     "burn(uint256)" "50"                                         \
-    --private-key <Your sepolia private key from hello-bridge step 1.3>
+    --private-key <Your wallet private key>
 ```

 This should display some output stating that your transaction was a success, along with a